JanDitzen/xtdcce2/README.md

 **blockdiaguse** | uses **mata blockdiag** rather than an alternative algorithm. **mata blockdiag** is slower, but might produce more stable results.
 **nodimcheck** | Does not check for dimension.
 Before estimating a model, `xtdcce2` automatically checks if the time dimension within each panel is long enough to run a mean group regression.
 Panel units with an insufficient number are automatically dropped.

 xtdcce2 checks for collinearity in three different ways.
 It checks if matrix of the cross-sectional averages is of full rank.
 After partialling out the cross-sectional averages, it checks if the entire model across all cross-sectional units exhibits multicollinearity.
 The final check is on a cross-sectional level.
 The outcome of the checks influence which method is used to invert matrices.
 If a check fails xtdcce2 posts a warning message.
 The default is cholinv and invsym if a matrix is of rank-deficient.
-For a further discussion see  collinearity issues.
+For a further discussion see   [collinearity issues](#4.10-collinearity-issues)) .

 The following options are available to alter the behaviour of xtdcce2 with respect to matrices of not full rank:

 Option | Description